anthonypham26/ClassicalMachineLearning01/README.md

 ## 7) Data Analysis/Preprocessing

 Everything I just talked about falls into the Data Analysis/Preprocessing stage of Machine Learning.

+One acronym you might see later is ETL (Extract, Transform, Load)—the process of gathering raw data (Extract), cleaning and preparing it for analysis (Transform), and storing it in a database or system (Load).
+ETL ensures data is structured and ready for machine learning.

 **Data Collection:**
 - Collection of Data already done for you, just find a dataset and load it into your workspace